existenzquantor/plan-explainer/README.md

 ## Output

-To make using the tool's output as easy as possible, explainer.py outputs a JSON structure, which can be easily parsed using any standard JSON library.
+To make using the tool's output as easy as possible, explainer.py outputs a JSON structure, which can be conveniently parsed using any standard JSON library.
 The output structure consists of all E-Links and D-Links and of one verbalization for each action in the plan.

 The verbalizations will be generated using GPT-3 in case you have set your ```OPENAI_API_KEY``` environment variable and you have the openai python package installed.
 If GPT-3 is not available, the verbalizations will be a mixture of natural language and relational terms for actions and facts.